 Steam until slightly tender or desired texture.

-Pull the leaves apart and set aside.
+Pull the leaves apart and set them aside.

 Shred the cheese and put it in a bowl.